andrew-mccarthy/neat-starter-template/README.md

 **If you find any bugs, or would like to contribute, feel free to do so.**

-**If you have knowledge of testing, I would appreciate it if someone could whip up soe testing units for this project.**
+**If you have knowledge of testing, I would appreciate it if someone could whip up some testing units for this project.**

 ## Features